Mentees & Mentors

 The services and resources we provide add a unique and vital dimension for women engineering students at Purdue.

-Learn more about M&M
+Learn more about M&M in West Lafayette

 The M&M program is based on a network-mentoring model where all participants learn from one another.
-All participants attend our large M&M Monthly Meetings where we have dinner together, enjoy a guest speaker, engage in fun networking activities, and gain professional skills and strategies for success.
+All participants attend our large M&M Monthly Meetings where we have dinner together, enjoy a guest speaker, engage in fun networking activities and gain professional skills and strategies for success.
 These meetings are held once a month on Tuesday, Wednesday and Thursday evenings so you can pick the day that works best for your schedule.
 Meetings run from 6-7:30 p.m.

-M&M Social Events - To help participants build their engineering community, monthly Social events are also held.
+M&M social events - To help participants build their engineering community, monthly social events are also held.
 Join us for bowling, board game night, movies, trivia, arts and crafts, and more fun events!

 The program has been intentionally designed to offer the greatest opportunity for participant growth and success.
 Benefits include community building, networking and mentoring, as well as personal and professional development.

 To gain these benefits, participants must be actively engaged in the M&M program.
 Participants, therefore, are expected to attend two Monthly Meetings, one M&M Social and one Access Alum event each semester.
+Participants who meet these expectations will earn some cool WiE swag at the end of the year.

 Please contact wiepmm@purdue.edu with questions.

-Meet the M&M Leadership Team
+Meet the West Lafayette M&M leadership team

 Suzanne Zurn-Birkhimer | Associate Director